SUPERSEDES: GIM 14 (November 2010)

 Where permitted, the Principal Investigator may delegate authority in writing or email to an individual to sign for expenditure transfers to or from another budget.

-As an added control it is suggested that the PIs, particularly if they have delegated authority to others, review the monthly Budget Activity Reports (BARS), or other reports that serve the same purpose, for reasonableness and to detect errors and/or irregularities (fraud).
+As an added control it is suggested that the PIs, particularly if they have delegated authority to others, review the detailed expense transactions for their awards as shown in the My Financial Desktop transaction summary report, or other reports that serve the same purpose, for reasonableness and to detect errors and/or irregularities (fraud).
+This review should be done monthly but not less frequently than quarterly.
 PIs are further encouraged to sign or initial and date the reports as evidence of their review.

 Please refer to the attached examples (A, B, C, D) which identify appropriate formats, although units may develop their own formats using alternative formats or thresholds providing the essential elements are included.